Izteraab

-Izteraab is a 2014 Pakistani television series that aired on Hum TV, and was written by Amna Mufti and directed by Misbah Khalid.
+Izteraab is a 2014 Pakistani television series that aired on Hum TV and was written by Amna Mufti and directed by Misbah Khalid.
 It is produced by M&M Productions.
-It stars Saba Qamar and Mekaal Zulfiqar on their second on-screen collaboration after Pani Jaisa Piyar in 2011.
+It stars Saba Qamar and Mekaal Zulfiqar in their second on-screen collaboration after Pani Jaisa Piyar in 2011.

 Plot

 Izteraab is the tale of a man having two wives.
-It explores the story of Jazib.
-He falls in love with Zara and they marry.
-Jazib is conservative by nature whereas Zara is liberal minded, which causes disagreements between them resulting in separation.
+Jazib fell in love with Zara, and they married.
+Jazib is conservative by nature, whereas his wife Zara is liberal minded, which causes disagreements between them resulting in separation.
 Jazib then marries Dua.
 The story takes a new turn when he learns that Zara has cancer.
-Later Jazib and Zara reunite.
+Later, Jazib and Zara reunite.
 It is implied that Dua leaves to do some social work so Jazib and Zara and their children can work to become a family again.